 To use a MAX from this dialog, select the MAX, and click the Select button.
-The DeskDial Port Configuration dialog reappears.

-- 5 In the Remote Host area, in the Port field, type the enter the number of the immediate modem port to use. - If you do not have or do not know the configured modem port, see your system administrator. - 6 In the Authentication area, in the User Name and Password fields, enter a user name and password if they are required. - 7 If the connection to the MAX fails on the first attempt, you can select options to make DeskDial continue to attempt to connect at a given interval.
-Select "Retry if connection attempt fails" to make more than one attempt at connection - Enter the number of connection attempts you want DeskDial to make in the Retry count field. - Enter the number of seconds between when DeskDial attempts to make a connection and when DeskDial tries again, in the "Retry delay" field. - 8 In the Delay threshold area, set a threshold value for faxing. - Note: If you are creating this particular DeskDial specifically for faxing you will need to set this value.
-Unless you are using DeskDial to send or receive faxes this value should always be zero.
-Some fax packages require that we slow down the speed of the packets being sent to the remote access server to remain within T.30 fax standards regarding timeouts.
-See the README file for suggested values for commonly used fax packages. - 9 Click Save to Save the port configuration.

-The DeskDial configuration dialog appears with the port you have created in the port list.
+The DeskDial configuration dialog reappears.

+3 In the Modem Port field, type the enter the number of the immediate modem port to use.

+If you do not have or do not know the configured modem port, see your system administrator.

+- 4 In the User Name and Password fields, enter a user name and password if they are required. - 5 To configure advanced options, from the pop-up menu, choose Advanced.
+The advanced DeskDial configuration dialog appears:

+If the connection to the MAX fails on the first attempt, you can select options to make DeskDial continue to attempt to connect at a given interval.

+Select "Retry connection on failed opens" to make more than one attempt at connection.

+Enter the number of connection attempts you want DeskDial to make in the Number of Retries field.

+Enter the number of seconds between when DeskDial attempts to make a connection and when DeskDial tries again, in the "Delay between attempts" field.

+6 Click Test Connection to make sure DeskDial is able to make a connection to the MAX you have selected.

 Your DeskDial configuration is active and you are now able to use the MAX as a COM port.